-As of March 31, 2021, unless otherwise indicated SAM stands for Serviceable Addressable Market Trailing Twelve Months("TTM") as of March 31, 2021, Could ARR is the portion of our ARR that represents the annualized recurring value of our SaaS contracts.
+- 1. As of March 31, 2021, unless otherwise indicated - As of Harch 31, 2021, Unless otherwise indicated SAM stands for Serviceable Addressable Market Trailling Twelve Months ("TTM") as of March 31, 2021.
+Cloud ARR is the portion of our ARR that represents the annualized recurring value of our SaaS contracts.
 Annual recurring revenues ("ARR") represents the annualized recurring value of the current portion of all active SaaS and on-premises subscription contracts at the end of a reporting period.
-Contracts with a term other than 1 year are annualized by taking the committed contract value for the current period divided by number of days in that period then multiplying by 365.
+Contracts with a term other than 1 year are annualized by taking the committed contract value for the current period divided by number of days in that period then multiplying by 385.
 See "Management Discussion and Analysis of Financial Condition and Results of Operations-Key business metrics" for additional information regarding ARR, including how we define and use this metric.

-©2021 Integration Appliance.
-Inc. All rights reserved.
-Intapp, DealCloud, and OnePlace are registered trademarks of Integration Appliance.
-Inc., or its subsidiaries.
+©2021 Integration Appliance, Inc. All rights reserved.
+Intapp, DealCloud, and OnePlace are registered trademarks of Integration Appliance, Inc., or its subsidiaries.
 Various trademarks held by their respective owners.

-"With a rich selection of purpose-built solutions for professional services firms, Intapp is a key partner in building our firm of the future and driving our competitiveness." -KPMG UK
+"With a rich selection of purpose-built solutions for professional services firms, Intapp is a key partner in building our firm of the future and driving our competitiveness."

+-KPMG UK

-"Designed specifically for our unique industry needs, Intapp is one of the three core pillars of our digital transformation; we rely on this foundation to deliver superior client service and grow our firm." -Baker McKenzie
+"Designed specifically for our unique industry needs, Intapp is one of the three core pillars of our digital transformation; we rely on this foundation to deliver superior client service and grow our firm."

+-Baker McKenzie